Check out all that will happen in tonight's episode of TOP TV shows

-A new day has begun and we are back to give you some spoilers.
-Yes, we tell you what shocking twists will unfold in tonight's episodes of Anupamaa, Yeh Rishta Kya Kehlata Hai, Imlie, Ghum Hai Kisikey Pyaar Meiin and Kundali Bhagya.
-Also Read - Yeh Rishta Kya Kehlata Hai, Anupamaa, Imlie and more: SHOCKING TWISTS to expect from Top TV shows this week
+Monday it is!
+Well, you guys know that it is time to give you all the updates of what you can expect in this week's episode of your favourite TV shows.
+We tell you what shocking twists will unfold in this week's episodes of Anupamaa, Yeh Rishta Kya Kehlata Hai, Imlie, Ghum Hai Kisikey Pyaar Meiin and Kundali Bhagya.
+Also Read - Yeh Rishta Kya Kehlata Hai, Imlie, Anupamaa and more: SHOCKING TWISTS to unfold in tonight's episodes of Top TV shows

 Yeh Rishta Kya Kehlata Hai